EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/npcs/phidippus.md

 ## Tower

-* Total height: 120 ft.
+- Total height: 120 ft.
-* A single cylinder shape made of sandstone capped by a copper dome
+- A single cylinder shape made of sandstone capped by a copper dome
-* A large shaft runs all the way through the center to the top of the building, providing the bottom floor with light.
+- A large shaft runs all the way through the center to the top of the building, providing the bottom floor with light.
-* Outside walls are entirely smooth, no protrusions or windows until the very top
+- Outside walls are entirely smooth, no protrusions or windows until the very top
-* Ground floor is an empty cylindrical shape with featureless walls.
+- Ground floor is an empty cylindrical shape with featureless walls.
-  * The floor is made of black and white marble, in the shape of a compass
+  - The floor is made of black and white marble, in the shape of a compass
-  * At the center of the compass is a 3 ft. tall protrusion used by Phiddipus to jump
+  - At the center of the compass is a 3 ft. tall protrusion used by Phiddipus to jump
-  * There's a single small platform dead center of the compass that Phidippus jumps on to with a mighty leap.
+  - There's a single small platform dead center of the compass that Phidippus jumps on to with a mighty leap.
-  * Spider webs funnel along the walls, culminating around the hole in the ceiling
+  - Spider webs funnel along the walls, culminating around the hole in the ceiling
-    * DC 18 perception will reveal 12 (2d8) spiders
+    - DC 18 perception will reveal 12 (2d8) spiders
-* First Floor
+- First Floor
-  * 60 ft. to the entrance from the ground floor.
+  - 60 ft. to the entrance from the ground floor.
-  * Hole in the floor from which Phiddipus jumps in and out
+  - Hole in the floor from which Phiddipus jumps in and out
-  * Main living area and study
+  - Main living area and study
+  - Leaning against a wall and Hanlar's face disfigured, is the missing portait from the [[ironstone-forge]]
-* Second Floor
+- Second Floor
-  * Copper roof dome with some glass openings
+  - Copper roof dome with some glass openings
-  * Light grows indoor herbs used for spells
+  - Light grows indoor herbs used for spells

 ??? danger "DM: Stats as VTT JSON"
     [Download](/assets/json/phidippus.json)